pkissling/clock-weather-card/README.md

 1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
 2. Search for `clock-weather-card` in HACS and install it.
+3. Depening on whether you manage your Lovelace resources via YAML (3a) or UI (3b), you have to add the corresponding resources.
-3. Add the configuration to your `ui-lovelace.yaml`.
+3a.
+Add the configuration to your `ui-lovelace.yaml`.

    ```yaml
    resources: